-3 Explain two of the following: The importance of the Yalta Conference in 1945 for increasing tensions between the USA and the USSR.
-(8) The importance of the Long and Novikov telegrams for US-Soviet relations.
-(8) The importance of the creation of the Soviet satellite states in Eastern Europe for East- West relations.
-(8)
+• The importance of the Yalta Conference in 1945 for increasing tensions between the USA and the USSR.
+(8) • The importance of the Long and Novikov telegrams for US-Soviet relations.
+(8) • The importance of the creation of the Soviet satellite states in Eastern Europe for East- West